Wanderlust has led me here

 -Happy Art Collector

 Jen is a Fine Art Photographer with a love for roadside relics and Mid-Century design and type.
-Prior to launching the ArtHouse and Company gallery and online shop, Jen was honored to be a West Elm Featured Artist, and her photographs have been exhibited in galleries throughout California including SFMOMA Artist's Gallery, Wallspace LA and Architectural Foundation of Santa Barbara.
-Her work has appeared in a variety of films, television shows and commercials, and can be found in private collections Internationally.
+Prior to launching the ArtHouse and Company gallery and shop, Jen was honored to be a West Elm Featured Artist, and her photographs have been exhibited in galleries throughout California including SFMOMA Artist's Gallery, Wallspace LA and Architectural Foundation of Santa Barbara.
+Her work has appeared in a variety of films, television shows and commercials, 1st Dibs, One Kings Lane, and can be found in private collections Internationally.

 Aside from photography, Jen's Design work has been featured in Atomic Ranch, Apartment Therapy, and Traditional Home, among other publications.